-Doug Wood, a speaker at the park's annual Winter Wonder Weekend, noted the specimen, the honey locust or thorny locust, during a group hike along the North Bend Rail Trail, where he called attention to its remarkable history.
+Master naturalist Doug Wood has observed the species— known as the honey locust or thorny locust—in northern West Virginia along the North Bend Rail Trail, where he has called attention to its remarkable history.

-"This isn't a common species in West Virginia, and we're still unsure how they made it into the region," Wood said of the tree, which is far more common in the lower Mississippi.
+"This isn't a common species in West Virginia, and we're still unsure how they made it into the region," Wood said of the tree, which is far more common in the lower Mississippi Valley.

 "Some thought the buffalo might have carried it here, but we've discovered that the trees were here long before the buffalo arrived, so we think that mastodon might have carried them into the region instead."